zanecosmo/card-guessing-game/README.md

 # Guess It
 A game where the player is given a topic as a prompt, and they must type in words associated with that given topic.
-If that word matches with one of the acceptable words in the topic-list the word is revealed from underneath a card, and the player gets a point.
+If that word matches with one of the acceptable words in the topic-list, the word is revealed from underneath a card, and the player gets a point.

 My purpose for this project:
 * learn the basic concepts of ReactJS, including state, components, JSX and props.